 Volunteer – 2010

-For a military officer in Springfield and Charlottesville, Virginia who was awaiting deployment.
+For military officer in Springfield and Charlottesville, Virginia who was awaiting deployment.

-Women for Women International Letters of Hope Campaign
+Women to Women International Letters of Hope Campaign

 Volunteer – 2010

-Exchanged letters with women in Afghanistan and Africa who had suffered war and gender discrimination.
+Exchanging letters with women in Afghanistan and Africa who have suffered war and gender discrimination.

-Organized student files and helped refugee students with homework assignments.
+Organizing student files and helping refugee students with homework assignments.

 Radio Reporter – March 2004 to July 2007

-Prepared or edited and read local, national and international news; hosted the daily “Live Q and A” and weekly live poetry programs; and controlled and provided sound system technical support.
+Preparing or editing and reading local, national and international news; hosting the daily “Live Q and A” and weekly live poetry programs; and controlling and providing technical support for the sound system.